PythonRSAS/pythonrsas.github.io/_posts/2024-01-31-Net-Zero-Costs-and-Opportunities.md

 From a high level, one may take a look at the interactive scenarios that plays out for the next 80 years.
 [MIT EN-ROADS](https://en-roads.climateinteractive.org/scenario.html?v=24.1.0)
 ![](../images/posts/enroad.PNG)

+### Climate risk large language models

+Banks and financial institutions are combing through reports after reports and hours after hours to review a company on its climate exposure.
+It would be great to pre-run a NLP model such as sentiment analysis and text summarization before or in parallel with an analyst.

+In addition, using LLM or ChatGPT-like application to signficantly may reduce the human workload and potentially standardize assessment.
+The application can be trained on data such as CDP and company's own sustainability report.